LAS VEGAS -- At the high end, Sin City golf is expensive, home to some of the priciest green fees on the planet.

 Caesars Entertainment Corp. counters with Cascata, a stunning Rees Jones design 22 miles from the Strip in Boulder City.
 I'm always asked if they're worth the money.
 My answer, after a little hemming and hawing, is always yes.

-The most expensive tee time at Bali Hai Golf Club, the premier course owned by Walters Golf, can run $350 but can be had for a better price with a package that includes golf at Royal Links Golf Club, its sister property.
+The most expensive tee time at Bali Hai Golf Club, the premier course owned by Walters Golf, can run $350 but can be had for a better price with a package.

 Las Vegas Golf For The Big Spender

 These second-tier green fees still cost a pretty penny.
-Four of the most expensive -- TPC Las Vegas in Summerlin, Rio Secco Golf Club in Henderson, Bear's Best Las Vegas and Royal Links -- demand rack rates that hover around $220-$250 in high season.
+Five of the most expensive -- TPC Las Vegas in Summerlin, Rio Secco Golf Club and Reflection Bay in Henderson, Bear's Best Las Vegas and Royal Links Golf Club -- demand rack rates that hover around $220-$250 in high season.

 Swing guru Butch Harmon serves as the famous face of Rio Secco, home to his original golf school.
 The views of the Strip from the foothills of the Black Mountain Range offset the pain of shooting a high score on this tough 7,313-yard course, designed by Jones in 1997.